Full Time Faculty

 Institutional Affiliations / Professional Societies

-Fall 2019-Summer 2020: Bridges Summer Research Program for Community College Students, Professional and Career Development Facilitator, Purchase College, SUNY.
+Fall 2019-Present: Bridges Summer Research Program for Community College Students, Professional and Career Development Facilitator, Purchase College, SUNY.

-Fall 2019-Present: Chairperson, Faculty and Student Disciplinary Committee, Kingsborough Community College.
+Fall 2019-Present: Chairperson, Faculty and Student Disciplinary Committee and Title IX sub-committee, Kingsborough Community College.

-Fall 2018-Present: Committee Member, Academic Master Plan Committee, Kingsborough Community College.
+Fall 2018-Spring 2019: Committee Member, Academic Master Planning (AMP) Committee, Kingsborough Community College.

-Fall 2015-Present: Co-facilitator of Kingsborough's LGBTQ Safe Zone Program.
+Fall 2015-Spring 2020: Co-facilitator of LGBTQ Safe Zone Training Program, Kingsborough Community College.

-Spring 2014-Present: Member of the International Society of Justice Research (ISJR)
+Spring 2014-Present: Member of International Society of Justice Research (ISJR)

-Spring 2013-Present: Member of the Society for Qualitative Inquiry in Psychology (co-chair, with Dr. Michelle Fine, of inaugural conference).
+Spring 2013-Present: Member of Society for Qualitative Inquiry in Psychology (SQIP)

 Summer 2008-Present: Society for the Psychological Study of Social Issues (SPSSI)